On the Exponential decay for Compressible Navier-Stokes-Korteweg equations with a Drag Term: Proof of Theorem

-The idea is now to apply Lemma \ref{lemK} with $G$ equals $h$ and $H$.
+To finish the proof of lemma \ref{propnew}, the idea is now to apply Lemma \ref{lemK} with $G$ equals $h$ and $H$.
 Note that \eqref{hypK2} is valid for both quantities in all configurations.
 We want to show that \eqref{hypK1} is also true for both quantities in all configurations.
-To this end, we consider three cases.
-0.2cm
+To this end, we consider two cases.